knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 | @retgits  | 2020-06-03  |:+1:|
 | <!-- Your Github handle here --> |   |  |

-Knative builds on top of Kubernetes.
-For developers, it abstracts away complexity and enables them to focus on delivering value to their business.
-The complex, and sometimes boring, parts of building apps to run on Kubernetes are managed by Knative.
-Setting up a Kubernetes cluster and starting with Knative on your local machine can still be complex.
-In this post, let’s focus on setting up a lightweight environment to help you modern apps faster.
+Knative builds on Kubernetes to abstract away complexity for developers, and enables them to focus on delivering value to their business.
+The complex (and sometimes boring) parts of building apps to run on Kubernetes are managed by Knative.
+In this post, we will focus on setting up a lightweight environment to help you to develop modern apps faster using Knative.

-## KinD
+## Step 1: Setting up your Kubernetes deployment using KinD
-If you want to create a Kubernetes cluster on your local machine, you have a bunch of options.
-Because you’re running containers in your Kubernetes cluster anyway, let’s also use containers for the actual cluster itself.
-Kubernetes IN Docker, or `kind` for short, enables developers to spin up a Kubernetes cluster where each “node” is a container.
+There are many options for creating a Kubernetes cluster on your local machine.
+However, since we are running containers in the Kubernetes cluster anyway, let’s also use containers for the cluster itself.
+Kubernetes IN Docker, or _KinD_ for short, enables developers to spin up a Kubernetes cluster where each cluster node is a container.

-You can install `kind` on your machine, by running the commands below:
+You can install KinD on your machine by running the following commands:

 ```bash
 curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.8.1/kind-$(uname)-amd64